Cabramatta Two Blues

 Cabramatta Two Blues, colloquially known as Cabra, is an Australian rugby league football club that was originally formed in 1919 and then later completely formed as the Two Blues in 1939.
 They have always based from the Parramatta Junior Leagues, and their junior teams compete in the Parramatta District Junior Rugby League Association.
-They compete in the Ron Massey Cup and Sydney Shield however both sides did not field a side for the 2022 season in either competition.
+They competed in the Sydney Shield and have previously competed in the Ron Massey Cup however both sides did not field a side for the 2022 season in either competition.
 They play out of the Cabramatta, New South Wales, Sports Ground Complex which can fit up to 5,000 spectators.
 The Two Blues have won numerous A-Grade Titles with their last Premiership received in 2002.

 Ron Massey Cup

 In 2011, Cabramatta won their first Ron Massey Cup in the final against Mount Pritchard Mounties.

 In 2013, Cabramatta finished as minor premiers but failed to win the premiership that year.
 In 2018, Cabramatta finished 3rd on the table at the end of the 2018 Ron Massey Cup season.
 The Two Blues advanced to the preliminary final before being defeated 34-20 by St Mary's.

+In 2025, Cabramatta returned to both the Ron Massey Cup and Sydney Shield however they would pull both of their sides from respective competitions due to funding issues.